idylliq/Coding_Exemplified/README.md

 Data transformation: The dataset was transformed to a tidy format, where each row represents a unique observation, and each column represents a variable.

 Data export: The cleaned dataset was saved in `World Macroeconomic Outlook.Rdata` format and made available on GitHub Page.
+The cleaned version of the codebook created is also attached here in the repository as a word file named `Codebook.docx`.

 ## Step by step guide
 Navigate to GitHub page for the repositary and click on the `view deployment`  file to see the step by step information on cleaning process with explanation of what particular code chunk does.